xNickolas/LAST_NAME_fe_FIRST_NAME_exercise/README.md

 ### Search Field Component
 The SearchField component is a reusable UI component that provides a search bar with an input field and an icon.
 It is designed to allow users to search for specific items, such as teams or team members.

+The SearchField component is a new addition to the project.
+It consists of the following key elements:

+- An input field where users can enter search queries.
+- An icon from FontAwesome that enhances the search field's visual appeal.

+**How It Works:**
+The SearchField component is designed to interact with the rest of the application as follows:

+1. When users enter text in the input field, the handleSearch function is called.
+5. The handleSearch function updates the searchText state with the entered text and triggers the onSearch function, passing the search text as an argument.
+6. The parent component that uses the SearchField can define the onSearch function to handle the search logic based on the entered text.

 ### Spinner Component
 The Spinner component displays a loading spinner that is often used when data is being fetched or loaded asynchronously.